 Within one quarter of filing for bankruptcy, filers' credit scores improved by an average of 80 points over people in the same situation who didn't file.
 This difference is 60 points after four quarters.

 As you can see, most bankruptcy filers' credit situations improve as time passes.
 This is true even in a relatively short period of time (one calendar quarter is four months).
 Having a higher credit score means that you'll save money in the long run because you won't have to use alternative loan companies, like payday lenders or expensive personal loans.
 How much does good credit pay?
 One study showed that a 100 point loss in your credit score can cost you $200,000 over the course of your lifetime.

 How Does Bankruptcy Help Improve My Credit Score?

-You may be wondering why filing for bankruptcy can increase your credit score if you have a credit score that is less than 600.
-There are a few reasons that are easy to understand.
+You may be wondering how filing for bankruptcy can increase your credit score if you have a credit score that is less than 600.
+There are a few reasons.
 First, wiping your slate clean makes creditors realize that you’re more likely to pay them back.
 Just think of two different people, John and Sam.
 John is $40,000 in debt and owes three hospitals, four credit card companies, and five friends money.
 Sam, on the other hand, just filed for bankruptcy so he does not owe anybody.

 Unfortunately, despite the data behind the benefits of bankruptcy, many low-income Americans are still afraid to file due to misinformation.
-As a result, people who decide not to file even though it would improve their credit scores end up having difficult getting credit cards and bank accounts.
-In many cases, they continue to see their wages garnished and have a tough time finding jobs.
+As a result, people who decide not to file even though it would improve their credit scores end up having difficulty getting credit cards and bank accounts.
+In many cases, they continue to deal with wage garnishment and have a tough time finding jobs.